dutchmims/Planet_Market/README.md

 ## Header

-The header is showing the website name and logo on the left, and the links to.
+* The header is showing the website name and logo on the left, the 4 dropdown meun's as we go from right to left and the My Account and Bag on the top right.

-## Footer

-The footer is showing 5 social media links and the website copyright at the bottom left.

-## Homepage
+## My Account

-* The home page includes a photograph with text.
+* The home page includes an image with text.
 This lets the viewer know what the website is about and whats coming next.

-### CTA

-The CTA button on the Homepage is a button that brings

-###

 ## Register

-* I used the Django AllAuth for all the authentication on this blog site.
+* I used the Django AllAuth for all the authentication on this ecommerce site.
 Django AllAut provides HTML pages for signing up and signing in and signing out.
 I have edited these HTML pages and styled them to show the same style, UX, font and colour palatte that I have chosen for my website as a whole.

 ## Login

-* As you can see, the same colour for the CTA button on the Login screen is on the Homepage.
+*

+## Bag

+*

+## CTA

+The CTA button 'Shop Now" on the homepage is a button that brings you to All Products page.

+### Dropdown

+## ALL PRODUCTS
+*
+*
+*
+*

+## COMPUTERS
+*
+*
+*
+*

+## DIGITAL DEVICES
+*
+*
+*
+*

-## Logout
+## SPECIAL OFFERS

-For the Logout screen
+*
+*
+*
+*

 # UX/UI